Miscelaneous topics explained

 It's difficult to stall

-Increasing the Stall bias setting makes the engine more sensitive to rpms below idle.
+Increasing the Stall Sensitivity setting makes the engine more sensitive to rpms below idle.
 Check out the calculated stall rpm value at the inspector, below the engine graph.

 The Idle Control setting defines how the idle rpms are enforced: